 It’s been a while since we talked about green leasing here at GRELJ.
 That’s not because it’s an issue we’re no longer interested in – far from it – but frankly there has not been all that much new to report on the front, notwithstanding the ongoing market rebound.

 Recently, though, New York City announced that the law firm WilmerHale signed a lease at LEED Gold-certified 7 World Trade Center.
 Deals at the first commercial office building in the country to earn LEED certification are always worth noting, but WilmerHale’s lease is of particular import because it is the first to incorporate form green lease language developed by the Mayor’s Office of Long-Term Planning and Sustainability.
 By our own (admittedly informal and unofficial) count, New York now joins Portland (Oregon), Winnipeg, and various municipalities in Australia where green lease arrangements between private sector players have been publicly disclosed.
 While speeding tickets may seem minor, these charges often result in significant financial burdens that aren’t cheap.
 These burdens take the form of hefty fines and increased insurance premiums, especially in regards to future citations.
 We can help you keep a speeding ticket or a moving traffic violation off of your record and, in so doing, protect your insurance rates.
-Our traffic ticket attorneys have represented over one thousand individuals from across the country for all types of traffic violations in Louisiana.
+Our traffic lawyers have represented over one thousand individuals from across the country for all types of traffic violations in Louisiana.
 In cases where a shipper attempts to limit its liability by claiming the driver was an independent contractor, our Louisville truck accident lawyer will be able to determine if such a relationship between the driver and the employer existed.
 Our home base is in Baton Rouge, but if you hire us, we come to your jurisdiction to fight for you… almost anywhere in the state!
 Money isn’t the only thing you save when you hire us: we make your Louisiana speeding ticket court appearance on your behalf, saving you valuable time.
 You can check our homepage for Louisiana Traffic Ticket Lawyers.

 The lease, which WilmerHale signed with 7 World Trade Center landlord Silverstein Properties, aims to address the much-discussed split incentive, which remains prevalent in most commercial office leases in New York City.
 As you may know, the “split incentive” refers to the scenario where a landlord pays for building capital improvements but does not benefit from any reductions in operating expenses that are created because its tenants pay for operating expenses pursuant to the terms of the lease.
 In addition, although many leases do allow landlords to pass the costs of capital improvements through to tenants, the time frame for recouping those costs – typically over the working lifetime of the improvement, which can extend for decades – creates a practical impediment to owners actually making any energy-efficient capital improvements to their buildings in the first place.